FRRouting/frr/doc/user/bmp.rst

   successfully.
 OPEN messages for failed sessions cannot currently be mirrored.

-- **route monitoring** is available for IPv4 and IPv6 AFIs, unicast, multicast EVPN and VPN SAFIs.
+- **route monitoring** is available for IPv4 and IPv6 AFIs, unicast, multicast, EVPN and VPN SAFIs.
 Other SAFIs (VPN, Labeled-Unicast, Flowspec, etc.) are not currently supported.